Contact Our Raptor Emergency Team 24/7 at:

 When to Take Action:

 - There are hazards like busy roads, and the raptor does not seem able to flee.

-- The nest has been destroyed
+- A nest has been destroyed.

-- A young raptor, covered only in white downy feathers, that is found on the ground
+- A young raptor, covered only in white downy feathers, that is found on the ground.

 When to Observe:

-- Is the raptor eating?
-If so, it may be reluctant to leave its food.
+- If so, it may be reluctant to leave its food even if approached.
 This is normal behavior.

-- Is it a young raptor?
-It may be out of the nest and exploring its environment while still being cared for by its parents.
+- It may be out of the nest and exploring its environment while still being cared for by its parents.
 Check for parents you can see or hear nearby.